bluegreen-labs/weahtr_guides/README.md

 ```bash
 git clone https://github.com/khufkens/weahtr_guides.git
 ```

-Next, make the python script executable by setting the correct permissions.
+The data should clone into a directory called `weathr_guides`, if this is not the case rename it to `weahtr_guides`.
+Next, make the python script in this directory executable by setting the correct permissions.
 In Unix based systems this can be done using the following command line code:

 ```bash
 chmod +x weahtr_guides.py